 Time is up for making voluntary commitments: influencers must proactively engage in getting the regulations with sanctions in place that lead to the decarbonization and renaturalization of our energy sector, our land-use sector and our financial sector.

 All corners of society, from government to business to local communities and Indigenous Peoples, have to work together in just and equitable ways to urgently solve the climate and biodiversity emergency.
 We are a part of nature, and if we protect nature, we protect ourselves.
 We do not protect ourselves with dangerous climate lies like offsets.

 An abridged version of this opinion piece was first published by the World Economic Forum as part of the Sustainable Development Impact Summit.
 Energy Voices is a democratic space presenting the thoughts and opinions of leading Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

 Jennifer Morgan is the Executive Director of Greenpeace International.
-She is a leading expert on climate issues and civil society advocacy.
-Voted by Apolitical as one of the world's top 20 most influential people in climate policy, Morgan is currently the Executive Director of Greenpeace International.
-Involved in climate change issues for over twenty years, she has held a series of directorship roles of climate programmes at non-governmental organisations, including World Resources Institute (2009-2016); E3G (2006-2009) and WWF (1998-2006).
+She is a leading expert on climate issues and civil society advocacy and was voted by Apolitical as one of the world's top 20 most influential people in climate policy.
+Previously, she was the Executive Director of Greenpeace and has held a series of directorship roles of climate programmes at non-governmental organisations, including World Resources Institute; E3G and WWF.